ckids-datafirst/2023-fall-forensic/content/approach/index.md

 share: false
 ---

-This page contains key sections of the **Final Report** for the project focused on the data science methodology used to approach the problem.
-It should be no more than 3 pages long.
-It should be done after or in combination with the Requirements document.
-It should have an initial release after no more than eight weeks into the project, and can serve as an interim project report.
-It can be refined as the project progresses and the problem is better understood.
+This page serves as a pivotal component of the **Final Report**, outlining the data science methodology employed to tackle the project's challenges.
+It combines insights from the Requirements document and evolves as the project advances and a deeper understanding of the problem is attained.

-## Data Quality

-Describe any steps that were used to address any issues concerning the quality of the data.
-This may include collecting data quality metrics, discarding subsets of the data, or applying specific techniques for handling missing values, dealing with outliers, etc.

 ## Data Preprocessing

-Describe the steps taken to preprocess the raw data to prepare it for analysis.
-This may include data transformations to convert to a required format, feature engineering operations, encoding features as binary, etc.
+In the data preprocessing phase, we focused on refining the raw data for model training.
+The "question" column (T), representing the questions used for model training, was prioritized.
+Simultaneously, lines marked with "1" in the "excluded" column (V) were omitted as they fell beyond the project's scope.
+Additionally, attention was given to the "updatedQT" column (X), containing human-coded question codes (0, 1, 2, 3).
+These essential steps ensured the dataset's relevance and alignment with project objectives, paving the way for effective model training and subsequent analysis of automated question type coding.

 ## Exploratory Data Analysis (EDA)